How to Become a Permanent Make Up Artist

 There are some useful industry bodies to consult, including The British Association of Beauty Therapy and Cosmetology (BABTAC) and the Vocational Training Charitable Trust (VTCT).

 Before embarking on training, it is advisable to ensure your training provider has all the necessary qualifications and accreditations required.
-You should also check with your local council what is necessary for you to have in terms of qualification.
+You should also check with your local council what qualifications are necessary for you to have to perform permanent makeup in your area.

 Maintaining high standards through training is important in the industry, especially when rogue artists can give the profession a bad reputation.